luke-lite/luke-lite.github.io/_posts/2023-04-21-web-scraping-basketball-stats-in-python-with-selenium-and-beautiful-soup.md

 **Note:** this article assumes a basic understanding of python.
 {: .notice--primary}

 In this article I will demonstrate a simple web scraping example for anyone who might be new to the process.
-It can seem daunting at first, but with a little bit of know-how it is very manageable.
+It can seem daunting at first, but with a little bit of know-how it's very manageable.
 Today's example involves NBA stats, but the web scraping techniques I cover can be applied to most situations.
 It is worth noting that web scraping is rarely the first resort.
 If the website has a functioning API, then that is typically a much faster and easier way of getting the data you need.
 But there are a few problems with APIs.
 It may only allow you to get certain types of data, or may not include everything you need.
 Additionally, companies and services can change or end API access without warning.
 Nonetheless, always check for APIs first.

 Web scraping is the process of accessing a webpage, and pulling (or scraping) the information you want from it.
 If you only need a little information from just a page or two, it is easy enough to transcribe whatever you need.
 The real power of web scraping comes from the ability to automate the process in order to gather huge amounts of data.